 In Midwestern states like Michigan and Indiana, crops are shaking off their winter dormancy too early.
 Temperatures fluctuate erratically and crops are harmed or killed by frost damage.
 In 2012, Michigan's apples were devastated by a “false spring” as millions of bushels of apples were lost, along with apple farmers' anticipated income.

 Erratic precipitation is only increasing as the planet heats up.
-A 2017 study revealed that variable patterns have been on an upswing over the last few decades, and will keep increasing by up to 5% with every degree increase in global temperature.
+A 2017 study in Scientific Reports revealed that variable patterns have been on an upswing over the last few decades, and will keep increasing by up to 5% with every degree increase in global temperature.
 Precipitation is also falling harder and more frequently, which results in farmland degradation, and other negative effects on farm and livestock operations and production.

 In contrast to false springs, plants and crops are also suffering from disruptions to the time periods and patterns during which they prepare for winter dormancy.
 In Indiana, particularly among fruit trees and vines, these crops are taken by unfortunate surprise by the cold temperatures and weather.